rh-mobb/documentation/content/docs/aro/blob-storage-csi/index.md

 When you use this CSI driver to mount an Azure Blob storage into a pod, it allows you to use blob storage to work with massive amounts of data.

+You can refer also to the driver's documentation [here](https://github.com/kubernetes-sigs/blob-csi-driver/blob/master/charts/README.md).

 ## Prerequisites

 * ARO cluster up and running.